Improve your writing while exploring the Berkshires.

 Day 1: Trip Start

 We’ll arrive in Williamstown in the afternoon, unpack, move into our dorm and stretch our legs on an easy hike.
-Our master teacher will introduce us to the curriculum, and we’ll do a few pre-writing exercises.
+Our writing teacher will introduce us to the curriculum, and we’ll do a few pre-writing exercises.

 Days 2-6: Writing Class & Hiking the Berkshires & Green Mountains

-Every weekday morning, our master teacher, with the support of our two leaders, will guide us through the process of expository writing.
+Every weekday morning, our teacher, with the support of our two leaders, will guide us through the process of expository writing.
 Together, we will review and learn stylistic and grammatical practices like word choice, paragraph structure and punctuation.